inspectIT/inspectIT/README.md

 [![Gitter](https://img.shields.io/badge/Gitter-join%20chat-brightgreen.svg)](https://gitter.im/inspectIT/chat?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![Build Status](http://jenkins.inspectit.rocks/buildStatus/icon?job=inspectIT%20-%20Integration)](http://jenkins.inspectit.rocks/job/inspectIT%20-%20Integration/) [![License](https://img.shields.io/badge/License-AGPLv3--with--exception-brightgreen.svg)](https://github.com/inspectIT/inspectIT/blob/master/LICENSE.txt)

-# inspectIT APM
+## Overview
-inspectIT (http://inspectit.rocks) APM (application performance management) is a powerful software product for monitoring and analyzing your software applications.
-Through various sensors inspectIT captures end-to-end information for every request from the end user, to the business tier all the way to the backends. inspectIT is based on an application-centric, business-focused approach, where each technical request is mapped to an application and to a business usecase.
+inspectIT (http://inspectit.rocks) is the leading Open Source APM (application performance management) tool for monitoring and analyzing your Java(EE) software applications.

+Various sensors capture end-to-end information for every request from the end user, to the business tier all the way to the backends. inspectIT is based on an application-centric, business-focused approach, where each technical request is mapped to an application and to a business usecase.
 With inspectIT you always know about the health of your software and can easily analyze any problems that arise.

+The integration of inspectIT is into your application is completely transparent, you do not have to change a single line of code.

 We hope that together we can build an alternative to the (great!) commercial tools available so that it is up the end user to choose his tooling. **Let's make inspectIT even more awesome!**